Leadership Transitions in the School of Medicine

-As Dean Talmadge E. King, Jr., MD, announced in a message to the school, five department chairs have announced their intention of stepping down within the next year:
+As Dean Talmadge E. King, Jr., MD, announced in a message to the School of Medicine, three of our esteemed School of Medicine leaders have announced they are stepping down:

 Each of these leaders leaves behind an impressive history and what follows are some highlights of their many contributions and accomplishments.

 Departments of Pediatrics and Obstetrics, Gynecology and Reproductive Health Sciences

 Dr. Brindis is Professor of Pediatrics and Health Policy, Department of Pediatrics and the Department of Obstetrics, Gynecology and Reproductive Health Sciences and holds the Caldwell B. Esselstyn Chair in Health Policy.
 Dr. Brindis is also Co-Director of the Adolescent and Young Adult Health National Resource Center (http://nahic.ucsf.edu) and a Founding Director of the Bixby Center for Global Reproductive Health in the Department of Obstetrics, Gynecology and Reproductive Sciences and IHPS, UCSF.